continuouspipe/continuouspipe/documentation/content/guides/laravel.md

                        failure_threshold: 120
 ```

-Here we simply create a new web container, make it accessible to the public which instructs ContinuousPipe to get an IP address from the load balancer.
-We inject the environment variables previously defined in the `initalization` task, we configure the resources required from the cluster and open up the required ports, `80` and `443`
+Here we are creating a new web container, making it accessible to the public which instructs ContinuousPipe to get an IP address from the load balancer.
+We inject the environment variables previously defined in the `initalization` task, and finally we configure the resources required from the cluster and open up the required ports, `80` and `443`

 The last section of this task is the `deployment_strategy` which configures how ContinuousPipe will determine when the container is finished building and if it was successful or not.
 For more information on health checks please refer to [http://docs.continuouspipe.io/](http://docs.continuouspipe.io/configuration/deployments/#health-checks)